-

 Washington’s Commercial Driver’s License Laws

-Obtaining a commercial driver's license (CDL) in Washington requires passage of a skills and knowledge test based upon the type of commercial motor vehicles (CMV) being driven.
-Federal law requires that CDL drivers crossing state lines must be 21 years of age.
-States may set different age limits for commercial drivers that operate solely within the state.
+Obtaining a commercial driver's license (CDL) in Washington requires passage of a skills and knowledge test based upon the type of commercial motor vehicle (CMV) being driven.